selmys/RPi_Dalek/README.md

 7. A spark coil could emit a spark at the robot's discretion
 8. 2 lights in the robot's head (it's eyes) could blink
 9. The LIDAR would allow the robot to be aware of its surroundings
+10. Finally I wanted to stream the camera video with status data to the Internet in real time

 ![Dalek Video](/videos/dalek.mp4)